codepath/android_guides/Contributing-back-to-Android.md

 The source code for Android is available at [[https://android.googlesource.com]].

 It's important to note that the open source project for Android consists of multiple Git repositories.
-While each Git repo can be cloned separately, Google provides a `repo` script to help retrieve all of them.
+While each Git repo can be cloned separately, Google provides a special `repo` script to help retrieve all of them.
 This script also helps automate the process of submitting pull request changes to the [repository](https://android-review.googlesource.com/#/dashboard/self), so you will need to use this tool for any code changes.

 While downloading and building the entire tree requires at least 100GB and usually relies on building on